 - Excessive air movement dries out your eyes.
 Avoid this by decreasing the speed of ceiling fans and/or oscillating fans.

-- Warm compresses and eyelid scrubs with baby shampoo help by providing a thicker, more stable layer of lubricant.
+- Warm compresses and eyelid scrubs with baby shampoo help the oil layer of your tears by providing a thicker, more stable layer of lubricant.
 This is especially helpful if you have inflammation of the eyelids or problems with the glands in your eyelid that make the lubricant.
 The heat warms up the oil in the glands, making it flow more easily; the massaging action helps draw the oil out of the glands.
 The cleansing action decreases the number of bacteria that break down the oil.

 - Lubricating eye ointments are much thicker than eye drops and gels.
 Because ointments are so thick, they last much longer than eye drops and gels.
 However, because of their thickness, ointments may blur your vision if used during the day.
 Therefore, they are typically used to lubricate the eyes overnight while you sleep.